-- Variables: A variable is an attribute of any system which may change its value while it is under observation.
-For example, the number of people in the age group 75 79 in Canada is a variable.
-There are two basic types of variables, viz., qualitative variables and quantitative variables. - Quantitative: Qualitative variables take on numeric values.
-Further, the qualitative variables could be either discrete or continuous based on whether the variable could take on only whole number values or any number respectively.
-Typical continuous attributes would be weight (in kgs.) and location (in latitude, longitude), money (in Rupees, USD), height (in inches), age (in days), etc..
-Examples of discrete quantitative variables are number of people in New York, number of cars in Germany, the names of talukas or anything that can be counted.
-The discrete set of values is generally regarded as quantitative since its measurement is usually unambiguous. - Qualitative: Qualitative variables take on values that are words they do not take on numeric values.
-Examples of qualitative variables include marital status, nationality, color of skin, gender, etc. Frequently, attributes such as Satisfaction with Service in a Hotel are quantified, in this case, by giving a scale between 1-5.
+- Qualitative vs. Quantitative: This is about the variable in question and whether it is completely described by numeric quantities.
+Typical quantitative attributes would be weight (in kgs.) and location (in latitude, longitude).
+However, there are many which are not, e.g., Satisfaction with Service in a Hotel.
+Frequently, such attributes are quantfied, in this case, by giving a scale between 1-5.
 It is obviously unclear if a score of 3 from one customer is better than a 2 from another.
 Many attributes may be quantitative at first sight but have a hidden quantification rule, e.g., number of literates in a village.
-Here, what should be counted as literacy needs to be defined, and more importantly, the thousands of census workers must be trained to test people by this definition. - Integrity: This is related to the trustworthiness of the data.
+Here, what should be counted as literacy needs to be defined, and more importantly, the thousands of census workers must be trained to test people by this definition.
+A third type of data item is the discrete, e.g., the names of talukas in a district.
+The discrete set of values is generally regarded as quantitative since its measurement is usually unambiguous. - Integrity: This is related to the trustworthiness of the data.
 There could be many reasons to doubt the veracity-improper measuring instruments or of insufficient tolerance, e.g., temepratures reported only as integers (in degree celsius), instead of with one decimal place.
 Another frequent problem is the interpretion that different measurers have for the same situation.
 For example, person A may deem person C as literate while person B may not.
 Loss of integrity in the data is a severe problem from which recovery is not easy.
 Thus it is best that integrity planned right at the very beginning.
 One caution-a reading which does not fit the model does not make it necessarily of less integrity.
 Most real-life processes are fairly complicated and trying to correct a reading which doesnt fit may actually convey a more certain world than it really is.
-For example, if we had a nice theory relating inflation with stock market rates, with exceptions for a few years, then it would be wise to look into the history of those specific years, rather than suspect the data item.
-Such 'outliers' may prove to be important.

-- Coverage and Relevance: This is whether the data (i) covers the situations that we wish to explain, and (ii) includes observations on variables which may be relevant but which we have missed.
+For example, if we had a nice theory relating inflation with stock market rates, but for a few years, then it would be wise to look into the history of those specific years, rather than suspect the data item.
+Such 'outliers' may prove to be important. - Coverage and Relevance: This is whether the data (i) covers the situations that we wish to explain, and (ii) includes observations on variables which may be relevant but which we have missed.
 For example, groundwater levels may depend on the region and not on the specific location.
 Thus, the explanation of a groundwater reading may be correlated with levels in nearby wells, which unfortunately, we have not monitored.
-It may also be that groundwater depends intimately on the rainfall in that specific neighborhood, again, which is not included in the data set. - Population vs. Sample: This is whether the data that we have is the whole collection of data items that there are or is a sampling of the items.
+It may also be that groundwater depends intimately on the rainfall in that specific neighborhood, again, which is not included in the data set.

+• Population vs. Sample: This is whether the data that we have is the whole collection of data items that there are or is a sampling of the items.
 This is relevant, e.g., when we wish to understand a village and its socio-economics.
 Thus, we have visit every individual and make readings for this individual.
 This data is then called the population data.
 On the other hand, we may select a representative sample and interview these selected persons and obtain their data.
 This is then called the sample data.
 It is not always easy to cover the whole population, for it may be very large (a city such as Mumbai), or it may inaccesible (all tigers in a reserved forst) and even unknown or irrelevant (e.g., measuring soil quality in an area).
 In such cases, it is the sample and the method of selecting the sample which is or prime importance.